 - In addition to the Plasma Torpedoes carried over from the source material, Star Trek Online also features plasma energy weapons, coming in a wide variety of forms, both carried and ship-mounted.
 Any captain can decide to use them, and by default the Borg and the Romulan Republic use them.

 - The titular character of Schlock Mercenary favors the BHG-209 Plasgun.
 It's barely usable one-handed, makes a distinctive Ominous huuuummmmmm sound when charging up, sears through most body armor, and explodes at the drop of a hat.
-It's more or less a handheld fusion-powered thruster with "recoilless" mode, which can be toggled with a flip of switch.
-When used for propulsion, it allows the quarter-ton amorph to fly around and try aerial acrobatic.
+It's more or less a handheld fusion-powered thruster with "recoil-less" mode, which can be toggled with a flip of switch.
+When used for propulsion, it allows the quarter-ton amorph to fly around and try aerial acrobatics.
 Which also means it eats a lot of working medium and expects to take it from air, so in vacuum it fails and around liquids becomes even more dangerous than normally.
 His first one blew up when he poured beer on it.
 Later strips introduce the AP-10, which is smaller than most handguns and doesn't have a lengthy charging time, Sergeant Schlock rejects it as "dinky".
+This actually proves to be a legitimate point; without the glowing barrel and hum the intimidation factor that was most of the weapon's appeal was completely lost.
 Then he picked up BH-250, looking much the same as his old one.
 It totals 19.5 kg.

 - S.S.D.D has the Black Rose Mk.
 II plasma gun.
 It's powered by a backpack fusion generator connected to the gun by a flimsy hose and is infamous for exploding when hit.
 Naturally, Tessa owns one.